 The status of Safety within the various organisational units is verified further by means of internal and external audits.
-23,212 hours of operating unit training.
-75,976 hours of ongoing training.

 THE MAIN SAFETY ACTIVITIES

 In normal conditions, the Safety performance area is strongly correlated to those of Capacity, Environment and Cost-Efficiency.